 It is important to know where you can find an AED.
 Usually, they are placed in convenient places so that you can access them in case of an emergency.
 It will help if there are multiple people with one who has done online first aid and CPR training or any other similar training.
 One person can begin CPR as another locates an AED.
+This is why it is essential to get an AED certification from a renowned institution.
+Did you know, the American HealthCare Academy also has an infant CPR course?

 The great thing about an AED is that it is made to provide audio instructions so that even a person who has never used one can follow the instructions.
 Open it up once you receive it.
 You might see an ‘on’ button or it may be the kind that turns on automatically once it is opened.